thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets/map-widgets.md

 <b><font size="4">Key improvements:</font></b>

-- Placing the desired element (e.g., marker, polygon, circle) on the map in just a few clicks.
-Under the hood, this action triggers a custom function that receives the coordinates of the clicked location and adds them as attributes to the target entity.
+- **Easily place elements on the map**.
+Add items like markers, polygons, or circles to the map with just a few clicks.
+Under the hood, this triggers a custom function that captures the clicked location’s coordinates and stores them as attributes on the target entity.
-- The unified **Trip Map** widget combines the functionality of the legacy Trip Animation and Router Map widgets:
+- **New unified Trip Map widget**.
+Combines the features of the older Trip Animation and Router Map widgets into one powerful tool:
-    - Supports animated routes, markers, and stop points.
+  - Supports animated routes, moving markers, and stop points.
-    - Introduced a dedicated set of marker icons.
+  - Includes a set of dedicated marker icons.
-    - Support for different path decorators and the option to display points.
+  - Offers multiple route styling options, including path decorators and visible points.
-    - Custom timeline controls (date format, playback speed, etc.).
+  - Comes with customizable timeline controls — change date formats, playback speed, and more.
-- Dynamic map layers switching.
-Switch between standard, satellite, hybrid, or custom map views directly within the widget.
+- **Dynamic map layer switching**.
+Switch between map types — standard, satellite, hybrid, or even your own custom layers — directly inside the widget.
-- Reference layer.
-A new optional layer for displaying transparent contextual map elements.
+- **Reference layer support**.
+Add an transparent overlay layer to provide extra map context or background visuals.
-- Improved configuration of map items (Marker / Polygon / Circle):
+- **Improved configuration for map items (Marker / Polygon / Circle)**
-  - Independent overlay configuration.
-Each overlay (marker, polygon, circle) now has separate settings that do not interfere with each other.
+  - Each overlay type now has separate settings, so they don’t conflict with one another.
-  - Fewer coordinate errors.
-Validation has been improved to help avoid mistakes when defining coordinates — it&#39;s now harder to forget required keys or misconfigure the source.
+  - Better coordinate validation reduces the chance of mistakes — fewer missing keys or misconfigured sources.
-  - Predefined marker shapes.
-A set of standard marker shapes is now available out of the box.
-If needed, you can still use custom icons for full visual flexibility.
+  - Built-in marker shapes available out of the box, with full support for custom icons too.
-  - More color settings.
-In addition to "constant" and "function" types, there is now a "range" option, allowing automatic color changes based on key values (e.g., temperature, status).
+  - New "Range" color mode added — dynamically change marker color based on key values (e.g., temperature or status).
-  - You can now define *Action on click* and *Tag action* separately for each overlay, giving you better control over behavior.
+  - Set separate "Action on click" and "Tag action" for each overlay for more precise interactivity.
-  - Overlays can now be grouped, making it easy to show/hide multiple items at once on the map.
+  - Easily group overlays — toggle visibility for multiple map items in one click.
-  - Improved item editing UX.
-Click on a map item, and contextual edit options will appear.
+  - Improved editing experience — click on any map item to see contextual edit options right away.
-  - Attribute scope selection for coordinates.
-When configuring coordinates, you can now specify the scope (e.g., shared attributes, latest telemetry, etc.) to pull the values from.
+  - You can now choose the attribute scope (e.g., shared, server-side, telemetry) when setting coordinate values.
-- Additional datasources can be used for labels, tooltips, and displaying extra information directly on the map.
+- **Use extra data sources**.
+Pull in additional values for labels, tooltips, or any extra info you want to show on the map.
-- Flexible control panel placement.
-Map controls (zoom, layer switch, custom buttons) can be placed in any corner of the map — adapt to your UI layout with ease.
+- **Flexible control panel placement**.
+Move map controls (zoom, layer switchers, custom buttons) to any corner of the widget — perfect for adapting to different UI layouts.
-- Map scale display.
-Optional scale bar added — useful for estimating distances directly on the map.
+- **Map scale display**.
+Add an optional scale bar to help users visually estimate distances on the map.
-- Action buttons on the map.
-Add your own buttons with custom actions.
+- **Custom action buttons**.
+Add your own buttons right on the map — each can trigger a specific custom action (like creating an entity, switching views, or opening URLs).

 All of this — and more — is now available in the new Map widgets in ThingsBoard 4.0.